-I have audited the statement of accounts of the North West Region Waste Management Group for the year ended 31 March 2011 under the Local Government (Northern Ireland) Order 2005.
-The statement of accounts comprises the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement and related notes.
-The statement of accounts has been prepared under the accounting policies set out within them.
+I have audited the financial statements of the North West Region Waste Management Group Joint Committee for the year ended 31 March 2012 under the Local Government (Northern Ireland) Order 2005.
+The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement and the related notes.
+The financial statements have been prepared under the accounting policies set out within them.

-This report is made solely to the Members of the North West Region Waste Management Group in accordance with the Local Government (Northern Ireland) Order 2005 and for no other purpose, as specified in the Statement of Responsibilities issued by the Chief Local Government Auditor.
+This report is made solely to the Members of the North West Region Waste Management Group Joint Committee in accordance with the Local Government (Northern Ireland) Order 2005 and for no other purpose, as specified in the Statement of Responsibilities issued by the Chief Local Government Auditor.